Nach Baliye 9: Anuj Sachdeva Expresses His Annoyance At Being Referred To As Urvashi Dholakia’s Ex

 Also, Urvashi, who had expressed her disappointment over their elimination, will be seen questioning the judges about the same.
 As per a TOI report, "Urvashi pointed out in front of the judges how they never got equal treatment on the show.
 Despite being consistent with their performance on the show, they were in the bottom two and never got a fair chance to know their growth on Nach Baliye."

-She Says That They Never Got A Chance To Challenge Anyone
+She Says They Never Got A Chance To Challenge Anyone

 Urvashi further adds that she and Anuj never learnt what the judges thought about their progress.
 Like other jodis, they never got Hi-Fis.
 She also adds that since they were at the bottom two, they never got a chance to challenge anyone.
 She will also be seen questioning the format of the show.